Azure/azure-service-operator/docs/services/mysql/mysql.md

 ### MySQL user

-The MySQL user operator allows you to add new user to an existing MySQL database.
+The MySQL user operator allows you to add a new user to an existing MySQL database.

 Here is a [sample YAML](/config/samples/azure_v1alpha1_mysqluser.yaml) for MySQL user.